ecrc/ExaGeoStatCPP/USER_MANUAL.md

 * {Optional} To set the q grid

         --q_grid=<value>
-* {Optional} To set the time slot, the default is 1
+* {Optional} To set the time slot, Default is 1

         --time_slot=<value>
-* {Optional} To set the computation, the default is dense
+* {Optional} To set the computation, Default is dense

         --computation=<dense/tlr/dst>
-* {Optional} To set the precision, the default is double
+* {Optional} To set the precision, Default is double

         --precision=<single/double/mix>
-* {Optional} To set the number of cores, the default is 1
+* {Optional} To set the number of cores, Default is 1

         --cores=<value>
-* {Optional} To set the number of GPUs, the default is 0
+* {Optional} To set the number of GPUs, Default is 0

         --gpus=<value>
-* {Optional} To set the number of unknown observations to be predicted, the default is 0
+* {Optional} To set the number of unknown observation to be predicted, Default is 0

         --Zmiss=<value>
-* {Optional} To set the path of the observation file
+* {Optional} To set the path of observation file

         --observations_file=<path/to/file>
-* {Optional} To set the max rank, the default is 1
+* {Optional} To set the max rank, Default is 1

         --max_rank=<value>
 * {Optional} To set the lower bounds of optimization